[Advanced Topic] Neural Network Basics

 Inputting and Outputting with Neural Nets

 Now let us add a function that can evaluate a neural net for a given input.
 But before we do that, we need to look at an important feature of neural nets, called an activation function.
 An activation function is basically a simple nonlinear function that you apply to the sum of products of weights and activations from the previous layer.
-You can use any non-linear function, such as x squared or the square root of x, but for this example we will use the hyperbolic tangent of x.
-The reason for this is that it outputs in a range between 1 and -1, which makes keeping track of the activations convenient. let us implement this with:
+You can use any nonlinear function, such as x squared or the square root of x, but for this example we will use the hyperbolic tangent of x.
+For example, a neuron which had two inputs could look something like this:

 helper_functions.py - these are the basic functions necessary to start doing more complex things with neural nets.